cpske/ISP/git/branch-and-merge.md

 ## Why Branches and How to Use in Your Project

+Branches let you create separate versions of a repository that can be merged and compared.
+Common uses are:

-1. Use a branch to develop new features, so code on the master branch is always tested and runnable.
-Errors on the branch don't affect code on "master".
+1. Use a branch to develop new features, so new work doesn't mess up the tested and runnable verion on the "master" branch.
+Errors on the branch don't affect other branches.
 2. Enable several people to work on different features or parts of program -- each uses his own branch.
 Your changes won't conflict with someone else's changes.
+3. Use a branch to work on bug fixes.
+Once the fix is tested and verified it can be "merged" into production code.
-3. You can release code (from master) while work is going on (in branches).
+4. You can release code (from master) while work is going on (in branches).

+## Understanding Branches

+A git repositry is a **graph**.

+* Commits are nodes on the graphs.
+* Git branches are branches on the graph.
+* Branch names like "master", and tags like HEAD are just **labels** that point to nodes.

+Try the online [Git Visualizer](http://git-school.github.io/visualizing-git) - type git commands like "git commit", "git branch", "git checkout", "git reset" and see results on the graph.  *This really helps understand git*.

 ## Merging